COVESA/capicxx-wamp-tools/README.md

 ## Roadmap

-This is work in progress, we plan to provide initial releases later this year (2017).
+This is work in progress, we plan to provide a 1.0 release during Q1 of 2018.

 The binding code generator from this project will create C++ code which needs a proper runtime library.
 One can find the runtime library in the companion project https://github.com/GENIVI/capicxx-wamp-runtime.